Headphones vs the sounds of nature: what's best when you're out running?

 Music and podcasts can give you much-needed motivation (Image credit: Getty)

 However, so many runners also find strength and motivation in listening to music or podcasts while they run.
-There are plenty of running-orientated podcasts out there, like Head for the Hills and Wild Ginger Running, or you might want to catch up on the news, a comedy show or the latest interesting scientific discovery.
+There are plenty of running-orientated podcasts out there, like Go Mountain Goats, Wild Ginger Running and Trail and Error, or you might want to catch up on the news, a comedy show or the latest interesting scientific discovery.
 Listening to podcasts is a fantastic way to multi-task if you’re the type of person who likes to ingest a constant flow of information – even while training.

 As well as chat, uplifting, energizing music is a fantastic and scientifically proven way to stay motivated and even up your pace while running.
 Listening to music with a quick beat and a positive, upbeat mood in your headphones can perk up a dull run that you’ve done many times before, speed up a commute home in the rain and block out the incessant city noise that’s been driving you to distraction.